PizzaPat/RSA_Cipher/README.md

   - This will exit the program and go back to the command line

 ### Tips:
   - The encrypted/decrypted message will be copied on your clipboard with pyperclip library.
-You can CTR+C right away on document
+You can CTR+V right away on any document or right click on terminal to paste the encrypted message